suye0620/TidalPrediction/README.md

 ,,degrees_east,degrees_north,UTC,millibars,degrees true,knots,knots,meters,seconds,degrees_true,meters,degrees_C,degrees_C,degrees_C,dimensionless,percent,degrees,degrees_true,seconds,
 ```

-## Descriptions of the folders and files in this repositor
+## Descriptions of the folders and files in this repository

 - `dataProcessed/`: processed data which will be used in the follow-up study
 - `log/`: the log of model training and some intermediate results